Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

-* **Apple products make up more than half of the total revenue lost due to refunds**, ~53% at $1.2M loss in revenue to refunded products and a 5.9% refund rate and 3k returns
+* **Apple products make up more than half of the total revenue lost due to refunds**, ~53% at $1.2M loss in revenue to refunded products and a 5.9% refund rate and 3k returns.

-* Frequently most returned apple product was airpods headphones (2622 returns) accounting for 85% or apple product returns.
-Similarly the Macbook air laptop had the highest refund rate (11.9%) amongst apple products, 451 out of 3946 orders
+* Frequently most returned apple product was Airpods Headphones (2622 returns) accounting for 85% or apple product returned.
+Similarly, the Macbook Air Laptop had the highest refund rate (11.9%) amongst apple products, 451 out of 3946 orders.

 * **One in nine MacBook Air customers decided it wasn't worth keeping**, and at $1,588 a unit, those 451 decisions didn't just reverse a sale, they likely cost this business close to $743K in net losses.